-Canon 1300D versus Pentax 645Z
+Canon 1300D vs Pentax 645Z

-The Canon EOS 1300D (called Canon T6 in some regions) and the Pentax 645Z are two digital cameras that were revealed to the public, respectively, in March 2016 and April 2014.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Pentax 645Z are two digital cameras that were announced, respectively, in March 2016 and April 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (1300D) and a medium format (645Z) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Pentax provides 51.1 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Pentax provides 51.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax 645Z is notably larger (40 percent) than the Canon 1300D.
 Moreover, the 645Z is substantially heavier (220 percent) than the 1300D.
 It is noteworthy in this context that the 645Z is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.